kalendar/assessments/srl/strategies/managing_time/medium.md

 **Time management** is a key to student success in college.
 A lot of demands and expectations are placed on students.
 Thus, we know that you all are very busy people!
 To keep things manageable and to prevent yourself from becoming overwhelmed, it is important that you use effective time management strategies.

-The SRL survey showed that you **sometimes** use strategies to manage your time.
+The SRL survey showed that you **sometimes** use strategies to manage your time (see your responses below).
 It is good that you occasionally use some of these strategies, like setting aside regular times for schoolwork, using calendars to mark down due dates for assignments, or keeping track of how long assignments take to complete.

 Read the scenario below to see how insufficient time management tactics can adversely impact students in college.